Chbmleao/chatbot/README.md

 The app will be available at [http://localhost:3000](http://localhost:3000)

+### LangSmith Tracing

+When LangSmith is configured, all conversations are automatically traced.
+This includes:
+- **LLM Calls**: Input prompts, responses, token usage, and latency
+- **LangGraph State**: State transitions and node executions
+- **Errors**: Full error traces and debugging information
+- **Performance Metrics**: Response times and token costs

+View your traces at [LangSmith Dashboard](https://smith.langchain.com) under the project name specified in `LANGCHAIN_PROJECT`.

 ## Features
 - **LangGraph Chat Agent**: Simple chat agent that maintains conversation history in its state
-- **ChatGPT Integration**: Uses OpenAI's GPT models (gpt-4o-mini by default) for responses
+- **Google Gemini Integration**: Uses Google's Gemini models (gemini-2.5-flash by default) for responses
 - **Conversation History**: Automatically stores and uses conversation context for context-aware replies
+- **LangSmith Tracing**: All LLM calls and LangGraph state transitions are automatically traced (when configured)
 - **User Authentication**: Secure authentication via Supabase
 - **Modern UI**: Clean, responsive chat interface with dark mode support
 - Future features:
   - Multi-agent system with specialized agents (Weather, News, etc.)
-  - LangSmith tracing and debugging
   - Live deployment on Vercel

 ## Tools